 What is IgA Deficiency?

-IgA deficiency is a condition in which individuals do not make or have very low blood levels of IgA antibodies, which are responsible for fighting infection in the body.
 It is estimated that 1 in 500 people have selective IgA deficiency.
-IgA deficiency can be a silent condition, meaning it has no symptoms, however it can also be associated with a risk of infections, allergies, asthma and autoimmune diseases.
+Diagnosis can be established through a blood test measuring immunoglobulin levels in blood serum.
+For some with IgA deficiency, the condition is ‘silent,’ meaning they no symptoms, however for others it is associated with a heightened risk of infections, allergies, asthma and autoimmune diseases.
+Some affected by IgA deficiency face serious health issues such as chronic infections or diarrhea.
 Common autoimmune conditions found with IgA deficiency include rheumatoid arthritis, lupus and celiac disease.

 What is the Connection between Celiac Disease and IgA Deficiency?